Welcome to Powers Museum

 The museum is administered by a board of seven volunteers appointed by the Mayor of Carthage.
 The board meets monthly at the museum, usually on the third Monday evening of the month.
 The Powers Museum receives no tax support and is operated through donations, museum shop revenue, fundraising projects, and grants along with the original Winchester endowment.
 If you would like to donate to the museum, please send checks or money orders to Powers Museum, P.O.
 Box 593, Carthage, MO 64836.

 Now looking for exhibit and program underwriters for 2015-2016!
-Contact Director Michele Hansford for further information.
+Contact Museum or Board Members for further information.

-FY 2013-14 Financial & In-Kind Equipment Support has come from the Bowman Family of Joplin, Southwest Missouri Bank of Carthage (Southtown branch), Matthew East, William Boggess, Ed Pike, Dr. Steven Wagner, and Dr. Angela Firkus.
+FY 2013-14 Financial & In-Kind Equipment Support has come from the Bowman Family of Joplin, Southwest Missouri Bank of Carthage (Southtown branch), William Boggess, Ed Pike, Dr. Steven Wagner, Dr. Angela Firkus, and Chuck Pauly.

-HVAC Replacement support in FY 2012-13 came from Friends of Powers Museum donors Tom Hilton, Bruce Vaughan, Barbara Harris Johnson, Judy St. John Detherage, Chuck & Ann Taylor, Dr. Steven Wagner, Dr. Angela Firkus, Mr. & Mrs. Dale Looney, Mr. & Mrs. James Newton, Glenita Browning, Ivan Hager, Dorothy Fulks, Henry Robertson, Jr., various annonymous donors and all those who purchased 2012 Carthage Route 66 Calendars and participated in the Anniversary Silent Auction and May Rummage Sale events.
+HVAC Replacement support in FY 2012-13 came from Tom Hilton, Bruce Vaughan, Barbara Harris Johnson, Judy St. John Detherage, Chuck & Ann Taylor, Dr. Steven Wagner, Dr. Angela Firkus, Mr. & Mrs. Dale Looney, Mr. & Mrs. James Newton, Glenita Browning, Ivan Hager, Dorothy Fulks, Henry Robertson, Jr., various annonymous donors and all those who purchased 2012 Carthage Route 66 Calendars and/or participated in the Anniversary Silent Auction and May Rummage Sale events.

-Major support for the HVAC project also come from the Kent Steadley & Mary Steadley Memorial Trust for which the Powers Museum Board is most grateful.
+Major support for the 2012 HVAC project also came from the Kent Steadley & Mary Steadley Memorial Trust for which the Powers Museum Board is most grateful.

 Support for the museum's Online Collection/Digitization Project FY 2012-2013 came from the Carthage Community Foundation who presented a grant to the museum for the purpose of purchasing software to facilitate the project.
 A sub-set of this project is a digital presentation of Civil War artifacts, archival items and reference books made possible by a Brownlee Research Grant from the State Historical Society of Missouri.